TorrX

 Here is the plain version of what to check when you buy a ball pump online, in a sporting goods store, or direct from the brand.

-Sporting goods stores are good for basics
+Sporting goods stores are limited to basics

 The downside is selection.
 If you want an electric ball pump with a digital display, or a pump built around target pressure, you may not see the best options on the shelf.